-The Chief Economist of the Auckland city Council has recommended a program intended to reduce the price to income ratio in Auckland, now over 9.0 to 5.0 by 2030.
+The Chief Economist of the Auckland City Council has recommended a program to cut the price-to-income ratio in Auckland nearly in half, from over 9.0 to 5 .0 by 2030.
+This recommendation has been adopted by the Auckland City Council Development Committee.

 The Productivity Commission of New Zealand has offered a finding that could be useful in improving middle-income housing affordability.
 The Productivity Commission has recommended an "event-driven trigger" to increase the availability of greenfield land for development where urban fringe land prices have become distorted.
-As the Commission indicated: ""Where large discontinuities emerge between the price of land that can be developed for housing and land that cannot be developed, this is indicative of the inadequacy of development capacity being supplied..."53 greater than the supply.
-These "...observed price discontinuities - the difference in market prices across boundaries of use categories - should become a 'material consideration' leading to a presumption in favour of any proposed development unless (a very important 'unless') it could be shown that the observed monetary value of the discontinuity reflected wider environmental, amenity or social values of the land in its current use."54
+As the Commission indicated: ""Where large discontinuities emerge between the price of land that can be developed for housing and land that cannot be developed, this is indicative of the inadequacy of development capacity being supplied..."51